Easy Apple Crumble

 Preheat oven to 375° F.

-Grease an 8x8 baking dish (or any similarly-sized dish) with butter or nonstick cooking spray.
+Grease an 8x8 baking dish (or any similarly-sized casserole dish) with nonstick cooking spray.

 Use your hands to rub butter into dry ingredients until the mixture resembles dry sand.
 Store in the refrigerator.

 In another bowl, stir together apples and lemon juice.
-Add 2 tablespoon all-purpose flour, ¼ cup brown sugar, and a pinch of salt.
+Add 1 Tbsp all-purpose flour, 1/4 cup brown sugar, and a pinch of salt.
 Stir to fully coat the apples.

 Transfer apple layer to prepared baking dish.

-Bake for 45 to 50 minutes, until the apples are soft and bubbly and the top is golden brown.
-(Note: If using a dish that is smaller than 8x8 you will have a deeper layer of apples, so add 5 to 10 minutes to the bake time.)
+Bake for 45 to 55 minutes, until the apples are soft and bubbly and the top is golden brown.
+(Note: If using a dish that is smaller than 8x8 you will have a deeper layer of apples; add 5 to 10 minutes to the bake time.)

 Let cool for 5 minutes before spooning into bowls.

-Serve crumble on its own or top with vanilla ice cream!
+Serve crumble on its own or top with vanilla ice cream and / or whipped cream.

 Use rolled / old-fashioned oats.
 Quick-cook or instant oats will work, but won’t give the topping the same texture as rolled oats.